Korean War Legacy Project

 Bio

-Edith Pavlischek, born January 30, 1928 in Glassport, Pennsylvania served in the US Army during the Korean War from 1952-1954.
+Edith Pavlischek, born January 30, 1928, in Glassport, Pennsylvania, served in the US Army during the Korean War from 1952 to 1954.
 Growing up in Glassport, she aspired to become a medical doctor, but because of financial reasons she pursued nursing.
-She describes her time in basic training and gives details about how she assisted the doctors as they performed surgeries on the troops serving in Korea.
+She described her time in basic training and gave details about how she assisted the doctors as they performed surgeries on the troops serving in Korea.
+While the war was going on she kept her engagement to her boyfriend a secret because she was an officer and her boyfriend was an enlisted soldier.
 Her experiences in the war left a lasting impression on her and her family.
 She displayed remarkable courage and dedication during her time in Korea.

 Video Clips